-TEACHER: Cynthia A. EspositoPHONE: 716-407-9250EMAIL: email@example.com:ABOUT the TEACHER: I have been teaching for 18 years.
-I have enjoyed teaching Kindergarten through Grade 6; I especially love the Fifth Grade curriculum and students.
+TEACHER: Cynthia A. EspositoPHONE: 716-407-9250EMAIL: email@example.com:ABOUT the TEACHER: I have been teaching for 18 years and have enjoyed teaching Kindergarten through Grade 6.
+I especially love the Fifth Grade curriculum and students.
 My email is firstname.lastname@example.org and the school phone number is 716-407-9250 (ext 5309).

 Welcome to Fifth Grade!